 Or when I tore my soul.

 ‘Mmm.’
 Fleur closed her eyes and huffed her hair off her face.
 ‘I’m going to take a nap.
 You can run your fingers through my hair, if you like.
-It’s nice.’
+It feels nice.’

 Harry chuckled and slipped his hands through her hair, massaging the back of her neck.

 He laughed.
-‘Of course, mon rêve.’
-He cast the spell upon his hands, then cradled her head into his lap.
+‘Of course, mon Rêve.’
+He cast the spell upon his hands, then cradled her head in his lap.
 ‘Better?’

 ‘Much better.’
-She nestled close and tucked her legs into his side.
+She nestled close and tucked her knees up into his side.
 ‘Now hush, this is nice.’